-$99 zoom whitening for our new insurance patients if they get their teeth cleaned from us.
+$99 teeth whitening for our new insurance patients if they get their teeth cleaned from us.

 What Causes Tooth Discoloration